microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 - Look at it from a distance and say "select"
 - Target the button using a hand ray and performing a pinch In this case, the most flexible solution is to use the primary focus handler as it will notify you whenever the currently prioritized primary focus pointer triggers an event.

-**IMPORTANT:** Please note that if hand rays are enabled, the head or eye gaze focus pointer are disabled as soon as the hands come into view.
+Please note that if hand rays are enabled, the head or eye gaze focus pointer are disabled as soon as the hands come into view.

-If you want to support a [_'look and pinch'_ interaction, you need to disable the hand ray](EyeTracking_EyesAndHands.md).
-In our eye tracking sample scenes, we have disabled the hand ray to allow for showcasing richer interactions using eyes + hand motions - see [**Eye-Supported Positioning**](EyeTracking_Positioning.md).
+This is why in our eye tracking sample scenes, we have disabled the hand ray to allow for showcasing richer interactions using eyes + hand motions - see [**Eye-Supported Positioning**](EyeTracking_Positioning.md).

 **2. Use both eye focus and hand rays at the same time:**
 There might be instances where you want to be more specific which type of focus pointers can trigger certain events and allow for simultaneously using multiple far interaction techniques.

 For example:
-In your app, a user can use far hand rays to manipulate some holographic mechanical setup.
-As part of that scenario, you want to support a mechanic that grabs some holographic tools to repair an engine.
+In your app, a user can use far hand rays to manipulate some holographic mechanical setup - e.g., grab and hold som holographic tools using hand rays to repair an engine.
 While doing so, the user has to go through a number of instructions and record his progress by marking off some check boxes.
 If the user has his/her hands _not busy_, it would be instinctual to simply touch the check box or select it using a hand ray.
-However, if the user has his/her hands busy, holding the holographic tools in place, you want to enable the user to seamlessly scroll through the instructions using their eye gaze and simply looking at a check box and say "check it!".
+However, if the user has his/her hands busy, as in our case holding some holographic tools in place, you want to enable the user to seamlessly scroll through the instructions using their eye gaze and simply looking at a check box and say "check it!".

+To enable this, you need to use eye-specific EyeTrackingTarget script that is independent from the core MRTK FocusHandlers and will be discussed in the following.

-## Use generic focus and pointer handlers
+## 1. Use generic focus and pointer handlers
 If eye tracking is set up correctly (see [Basic MRTK Setup to use Eye Tracking](EyeTracking_BasicSetup.md)), enabling users to select holograms using their eyes is the same as for any other focus input (e.g., head gaze or hand ray).
 This provides the great advantage of a flexible way to interact with your holograms by defining the main focus type in your MRTK Input Pointer Profile depending on your user's needs, while leaving your code untouched.
 This allows for switching between head or eye gaze without changing a line of code or replace hand rays with eye targeting for far interactions.

-### Focusing a hologram
+### Focusing on a hologram
 To detect when a hologram is focused, use the _'IMixedRealityFocusHandler'_ interface that provides you with two interface members: _OnFocusEnter_ and _OnFocusExit_.

 Here is a simple example from [ColorTap.cs](xref:Microsoft.MixedReality.Toolkit.Examples.Demos.EyeTracking.ColorTap) to change a hologram's color when being looked at.